zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 ## Applicability of TVR Topology YANG Module {#applicability-topology-yang}

-As specified in {{Section 5.3 of !I-D.ietf-tvr-schedule-yang}}, the "ietf-tvr-topology" YANG module describes a network topology with a time-variant availability schedule.
+As specified in {{Section 5.3 of ?I-D.ietf-tvr-schedule-yang}}, module ietf-tvr-topology.yang describes a network topology with a time-variant availability schedule.
 This YANG module is also not applicable for all TVR use cases.

-According to the description of {{Section 3.1 of !I-D.ietf-tvr-requirements}}, the scheduling generation locality and execution locality may be centralized or distributed:
+According to the description of {{Section 3.1 of ?I-D.ietf-tvr-requirements}}, the scheduling generation locality and execution locality may be either centralized or distributed.

 - When the schedules are generated and executed in distributed manner, which means that each node generates and executes its specific schedules.
 In this scenario, the topology YANG module is not necessary, the devices can collect topology schedules by other means.